 Wabash Brings Sustainability-Focused Solutions to LINK: The Retail Supply Chain Conference

-LAFAYETTE, Ind., Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Wabash WNC, the visionary leader of connected solutions for the transportation, logistics and distribution industries, will participate in LINK: The Retail Supply Chain Conference, hosted by the Retail Industry Leaders Association, February 19-22, 2023, in Orlando, Fla.
+/EIN News/ -- LAFAYETTE, Ind., Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Wabash (NYSE: WNC), the visionary leader of connected solutions for the transportation, logistics and distribution industries, will participate in LINK: The Retail Supply Chain Conference, hosted by the Retail Industry Leaders Association, February 19-22, 2023, in Orlando, Fla.

 LINK 2023 is an event for retailers, consumer product manufacturers, and service providers designed to help retail teams shape their supply chains to be stronger, smarter and sustainable.